Click tabs for more information

 Back-dropped by the stunning Atlas Mountains and once a key city of trade on the ancient caravan routes, Marrakesh retains its fascinating blend of Arab, African and European influences.
 The kaleidoscope of colorful architecture and the incredible spectacle of Djemma el-Fna have entertained centuries of visitors from far and wide—think peddlers of copper and cure-alls, henna artists and fortune-tellers and yes, snake charmers!

-- Tour the medina
+- Tour the Medina, the vibrant ancient city

 - Visit a medersa (traditional boarding school)

-- Explore the souks
+- Explore the souks, or open-air markets

 - Djemma el-Fna—a feast for the senses!